University Honors Program Advising

 Q: Do I need to bring anything with me to my Honors advising appointment?

-A: No. The Honors advisor has the ability to bring up each student's records and STAR report on the computer, though students are encouraged to bring a copy of their own if they wish to make notes.
+A: No. The Honors advisor has access to each student's records and STAR, though students are encouraged to bring a copy of their own if they wish to make notes.
 Students are also encouraged to bring any planning sheets or advising tools provided by the UHP or their UARC/department advisors.

 Need to schedule an Honors advising appointment?

-The best way to schedule an Honors advising appointment is to send an email to email@example.com to the attention of Ms. Liz Taylor, our Associate Avisor.
-Please note that her availability changes during the interim and summer months.
+The best way to schedule an Honors advising appointment is to send an email to firstname.lastname@example.org to the attention of Liz Taylor, Associate Advisor.
+Please note that her availability varies during interim and over the summer.

 During the first six weeks of each semester, students who wish to schedule an advising appointment are required to sign up via Liz's calendar, which is a Google doc.
 Check your email for this notification.
-Due to the busy nature of the Honors early enrollment period, scheduling is impossible to coordinate via email during this time.
 Please note:

 - It is the student's responsibility to note the time and day of the appointment.
-Students are encouraged to write down what time they have selected as reminders will not be provided.
-Missed appointments take away valuable time from other students, so please select a time carefully and plan accordingly.
+Missed appointments take valuable time away from other students, so please be considerate.

 - Changes to the appointment schedule cannot be made the day of.
-If a student wishes to cancel or reschedule an appointment, they will need to contact the Honors advisor via email and then sign up for a different time if necessary.
+If a student wishes to cancel or reschedule an appointment, they will need to contact the Honors advisor via email and then sign up for another time.

 After the early enrollment period, students should email the Honors advisor (email@example.com) to set up an appointment.
 Each email should include: